 Hungry Cities and Towns

 Tomato is a farming community in Mississippi County.
-Strawberry is a town in Lawrence Count.
+Strawberry is a town in Lawrence County.
 We wonder if each of these towns has its own weird food festival!

 Just Plain Weird Cities and Towns